-Raised in Enfield, Connecticut, Rear Adm.
-LaRoche entered the Naval Academy Preparatory School in August 1978 and graduated from the Naval Academy in 1983, earning a Bachelor of Science in Political Science.
+Raised in Enfield, Connecticut, Rear Admiral Brian LaRoche entered the Naval Academy Preparatory School in August 1978 and graduated from the Naval Academy in 1983, earning a Bachelor of Science in Political Science.
 He is a qualified surface warfare officer.

 Navy Reserve Command assignments included: United States European Command, Headquarters, U.S. Armed Forces, Europe Detachment 0193 supporting the J3 Operations Directorate; Maritime Expeditionary Security Squadron 8 where he was mobilized to United States Central Command (CENTCOM) as commander Task Group 56.5; Mobile Inshore Undersea Warfare Unit 206 where he was mobilized to the United Arab Emirates; and Inshore Boat Unit 23.
 At sea, he served on USS Barney (DDG 6) as an anti-submarine warfare officer and on USS Patterson (FF 1061) as a weapons officer.